dannguyen/github-for-portfolios/lessons/clone-github-pages-repo.md

 <section class="row">
 <div class="col-sm-6">
-The app should ask you to sign with your Github credentials so that it can sync with Github.com.
+The app should ask you to sign with your Github credentials so that it can sync with your Github.com account.

 </div>